Olivier-Boudeville/Ceylan-Seaplus/doc/seaplus.rst

 Support
 =======

-Bugs, questions, remarks, patches, requests for enhancements, etc. are to be sent to the `project interface <https://github.com/Olivier-Boudeville/Ceylan-Seaplus>`_, or directly at the mail address mentioned at the beginning of this longer document.
+Bugs, questions, remarks, patches, requests for enhancements, etc. are to be sent to the `project interface <https://github.com/Olivier-Boudeville/Ceylan-Seaplus>`_, or directly at the email address mentioned at the beginning of this document.